Sup3Legacy/arlustre/docs/slides/slides.md

 # C?
 No thanks

-> But why would you want to use Zig instead of the all-mighty C?
+> But why would you want to use Zig instead of the almighty C?
 Zig's "safeness" comes with a great amount of limitations and those who give up their freedom for the sake of winning some temporary safety get neith#(IAç]/l5Q¦Bmçtl¿(Fxǐ **Segmentation fault (core dumped)**

 ---